 Moccains are shoes worn by many Native American tribes.
-Some of them were ←Show image 7A-11: Say: Juniper berries.
+Some of them were ←Show image 7A-10: Say: Iroquois runner.
+[Point to the Iroquois runner.]
+I is for an Iroquois runner on the trail ←Show image 7A-11: Say: Juniper berries.
 [Point to the Juniper berries.]
 J is for Juniper berries used to dye tan blankets ←Show image 7A-12: Say: Kachina dancers.
-[Point to the Kachina dancers.] $\mathbf{K}$ is for Kachina dancers who hoped for rain ←Show image 7A-13: Say: Longhouses.
+[Point to the Kachina dancers.]
+K is for Kachina dancers who hoped for rain ←Show image 7A-13: Say: Longhouses.
 [Point to the longhouses.]
-L is for Longhouses built of logs and bark ←Show image 7A-14: Say: Beaded leather moccasins.
+L is for Longhouses built of logs and bark 15 ←Show image 7A-14: Say: Beaded leather moccasins.
 [Point to the beaded leather moccasins.]

-M is for Moccasins made of leather and beads © 2018 American Institutes for Research decorated with beads to make them more colorful.
+${\bf M}$ is for Moccasins made of leather and beads

+decorated with beads to make them more colorful.